PaulNXN1/weather_Application/README.md

 ## User Story

 Pre-written code was not provided to the student.
 The main goal was to implement and practice third party APIs.
 There was a continued focus on JavaScript.
 The user will have the ability to type any city, click search, and receive the weather log for the current day, plus a 5-day weather forecast with temperature, wind, and humidity readings.
+When the user would like to make a second search, the cities searched will save below the search button.

 ## Acceptance Criteria